DecoraterBot-devs/DecoraterBot/README.md

 > cffi (should be installed when pynacl is installed usually)

+Luckily the following file should be able to handle the installation:

+> install_deps.linux.sh

 # Other Platforms

 Not available yet.
 I need python binaries for Python 3.5.2 and the other things for this.